Looking to improve the look of your home or space? Then look no further! Here are 22 cool and inspiring DIY home projects for $50 or less!

 7. While many people go out of their way for luxe decor, it isn’t in everyone’s budget.
 This DIY rustic headboard is made from wood, and depending on how you paint it, you may just look like you purchased it from Anthropologie or Pottery Barn.

 8. Rugs?
 Outdoor?
-For those with year round outdoor weather, this awesome DIY outdoor rug is an easy weekend project that uses masking tape and spray paint to create its design.
+For those with year round outdoor weather, an awesome DIY outdoor rug is an easy weekend project that uses masking tape and spray paint to create its design.
 Have all 4 seasons?
 Make this a spring project to inspire you to get over the snow.

 9. Update your home for the season and make some DIY personalized cork coasters.
 I had a ton of fun making this project and for only $15 total, these coasters make our living room coffee table look more modern and vibrant.
 I get a lot of compliments with these fun set of DIY painted cork coasters.
 They can be a lovely decor accent with colors to match decor.